oxidane/tmuxomatic/README.md

-## Contributor Agreement

-Contributions must be comprised of original source, and/or properly attributed public domain source.
-By submitting, you agree that your contribution will inherit the current copyright and license, and will be subject to future changes in tmuxomatic and any officially-related projects.

 ## Legal

 By downloading, copying, installing or using the software you agree to the license.
 If you do not agree to the license, do not download, copy, install, or use the software.